johnspray74/Thermometer/README.md

 The example is in the form a fairly minimal Thermometer console application using one programming paradigm (dataflow) and a handful of domain abstractions.

-It uses the console for output, and a simulated ADC (analog to digital converter) hardware as it's data source.
+It uses the console for output, and a simulated ADC (analog to digital converter) hardware as its data source.

 <!---